chattylabs/interactive-notification/README.md

 - Action events work even when the device is locked
 - Get a quick feedback by placing actions at right or at bottom
 - Use either emojis or text for the action buttons
-- You can customize Action and message styles
+- You can customize the actions and message styles
 - Add various actions with different sizes each

 ## Prerequisites